yugabyte/yugabyte-db/docs/content/preview/explore/observability/_index.md

 ## Logging

-Logs from different services i.e. [TServer](../../troubleshoot/nodes/check-logs/#yb-tserver-logs) and [Master](../../troubleshoot/nodes/check-logs/#yb-master-logs) provide a historical record of what has happened and can be very useful in debugging and troubleshooting.
-These logs are regularly rotated based on size which can be configured as described in [Logs Management](../../troubleshoot/nodes/check-logs#logs-management)
+Logs from different services, such as the [YB-TServer](../../troubleshoot/nodes/check-logs/#yb-tserver-logs) and [YB-Master](../../troubleshoot/nodes/check-logs/#yb-master-logs) provide a historical record of what has happened and can be very useful in debugging and troubleshooting.
+These logs are rotated regularly, based on their size as configured.
+See [Logs management](../../troubleshoot/nodes/check-logs#logs-management).

-## Query Level Metrics
+## Query-level metrics

-You can view the live queries via [pg_stat_activity](../query-1-performance/pg-stat-activity) and get the query statistics (eg. _time spent by a query_) using [pg_stat_statements](../query-1-performance/pg-stat-statements).
-These can be very useful in improving the performance of a specific query.
+View live queries using the [pg_stat_activity](../query-1-performance/pg-stat-activity) view, and get query statistics (such as the _time spent by a query_) using the [pg_stat_statements](../query-1-performance/pg-stat-statements) view.
+Use these query-level metrics to tune query performance.

-You can also get more details about the various steps of a query execution using the [Explain Analyze](../query-1-performance/explain-analyze) command.
+To get more details about the various steps of a query execution, use the [Explain Analyze](../query-1-performance/explain-analyze) command.

 ## Learn more